 A 2012 study found that catastrophizing was linked to both anxious and depressive disorders in children, particularly among children in the third grade or younger.
 Controlling for anxiety, it showed that there was a strong relationship between depression and catastrophizing.
 The authors concluded that this was because assuming that the worst will always happen leads to feelings of hopelessness.
 Constantly feeling hopeless can lead to depression.

 Since catastrophizing is closely associated with mental illnesses, it’s no surprise that therapy can effectively treat catastrophizing.
 Cognitive-behavioral therapy, or CBT, is one of the most common forms of talk therapy.
-A 2017 study found that CBT was effective at addressing catastrophizing in fibromyalgia patients, and that it helped them better manage their pain.
+A found that CBT was effective at addressing catastrophizing in fibromyalgia patients, and that it helped them better manage their pain.

 CBT tries to address your thinking and behavioral patterns.
 In the case of catastrophizing, your therapist might help you recognize irrational thoughts and replace them with rational ones.